Dealing with Chronic Pain Cases in the Workplace

 - Resources for patients and professionals

 This course entails 1 hour of pre-course study plus a 'live' interactive 3.5 hour online study session.
-The pre-course study information will be available online from 07/01/22.

 Maximum number of delegates: 8.